sharkrf/osw-http-api/README.md

 because it may be changed after a successful import - in this case the caller knows on what address openSPOT2 will start listening on after the device reboots.
 Note that *chunk* data in this example is truncated.
+*reboot* is 1 if the device is rebooting (which happens when the currently active configuration profile slot is the destination slot).

 *status* can be the following: